US-Chinese challenge: easing tensions despite differences - ExBulletin

 There are few signs of an easing of regional security, where China’s territorial and strategic ambitions in the Western Pacific collide with the retreat of the US military and its allies.

-China flew a record number of military aircraft in southern Taiwan over a four-day period last week, which the United States called risky and unsettling.
+China flew a record number of military jets over southern Taiwan over a four-day span last week, which the United States has called risky and unsettling.
 The flights took place as the United States and five other countries conducted joint naval maneuvers with three aircraft carriers northeast of Taiwan.
 China calls such exercises provocation.

 Biden is also coming under pressure from human rights activists and Republicans to maintain a firm line on China even as his administration seeks to cooperate on climate change and get North Korea to end its agenda of ‘nuclear weapons.